Harsh44-ydv/Mysql/README.md

 * This ensures the accuracy and reliability of the data in the table

-* Constraints can be specified when the table is created with the CREATE TABLE statement, or
+* Constraints can be specified when the table is created with the CREATE TABLE statement

 * after the table is created with the ALTER TABLE statement